 - Ability to self-reflect

 - Aspiration to hold a leading position within a museum, heritage site or art space and to act as a multiplier

 Commitment to the programme

 - High motivation to actively engage in participation formats.
 A prerequisite for the selection of a candidate is the binding commitment to participate in all activities of TheMuseumsLab.
 The quality of the programme depends on Fellow's participation in all events and intense exchange, both among themselves and with the speakers and lecturers.
 In case of selection employer must provide letter of consent and approved leave for training purpose which the candidate must submit.

 It consists of a seminar (three modules), residencies at European and African partner museums] and a project phase.

-It will start with an online phase (kick-off and module 1) in May 2023, continue with the first presence phase (module 2 in Berlin, residencies at European and African partner museums) in June 2023 and close with the second presence phase (module 3, project work in Africa (location tbd)) in September 2023.
+It will start with an online phase (kick-off and module 1) in May 2024, continue with the first presence phase (module 2 in Berlin, residencies at European and African partner museums) in June 2024 and close with the second presence phase (module 3, project work in Accra, Ghana) in September 2024.